AMAZON COME TOGETHER

 Peace and Conservation

 Imagine a gathering of musicians from refugee camps from around the world, who play traditional instruments and music; different religions, languages, cultures and histories, brought together for charity and to help break the world record for the longest performance.
-65hours of non stop jamming accompanied by talented musicians from villages while we sail down the Amazon River.
+65hours of non-stop jamming accompanied by talented musicians from villages while we sail down the Amazon River.
 Proving that music is the only positive international language and a great healer of all differences and the only real vessel for peace.

 We will go into the refugee camps across the globe to see the devastation and hardship that these people endure everyday, and the daily battle to survive, highlighting the great work being done there by world organisations.
-To see that even amongst this deprivation, music is lifting spirits, creating smiles and allowing laughter to be seep back into their lives.
+To see that even amongst this deprivation, music is lifting spirits, creating smiles and allowing laughter to be back into their lives.

 Once we have found our musicians they will join our record-breaking performers and sail down the Amazon River and with the other villages create the most unique musical collaboration ever seen or heard of in the world.
 A record broken, but a community nurtured.

 The whole process is to promote peace, highlight the great work that is being done in the refugee camps and to raise money for conservation of the Amazon.
-It will have an emphasis on teaching the locals eco tourism and sustainability, so they can get away from logging which is all they know after generations of loosing their culture.
+It will have an emphasis on teaching the locals eco-tourism and sustainability, so they can get away from logging which is all they know after generations of losing their culture.
 Our goal is to help preserve their culture, which in turn will protect the local jungle.
 The more we educate the more protection we all have.